kycheng1220/technet_demo/README.md

         AWS_ACCESS_KEY_ID
         AWS_SECRET_ACCESS_KEY

-3. clone this repo into a local folder
+3. Clone this repo into a local folder

 4. `cd` into the demo folder